 School of Psychology and School of Education

-Students will be selected by a Course Committee comprising the course Directors, prospective research supervisor and Head of School of Psychology or Education.
-Entrants will be expected to have no less than an upper second class honours degree in education, psychology or a discipline related to educational technologies (e.g. information technology, computer science, business information systems).
+Students are selected by a Course Committee comprising the course Directors, prospective research supervisor and Head of School of Psychology or Education.
+Entrants are expected to have no less than an upper second class honours degree in education, psychology or a discipline related to educational technologies (e.g. information technology, computer science, business information systems).
 If students do not have this basic qualification they must have demonstrated high ability by some other means (e.g. through publications or achievement in a higher degree).

 Areas of interest

 - ICT in education – Web 2.0, adaptive, virtual and blended learning, virtualisation, mobile learning, ubiquitous computing, haptics and embodied technologies

 - Design-based research and educational innovation

 - Digital creativity, digital storytelling and new media

 - Innovative, technology-enhanced contexts for development and learning

 - New technologies in informal and non-formal learning settings

 - Reinforcement and Extinction in digital learning contexts